DinisMachado87/ondego_react/README.md

 Initially, the Add Event Image Upload Button was not functioning as expected.
 The standard button appeared grey inside the customized orange button, which was not the desired behavior.
 The issue was that the browser's default file input button was not being styled correctly.

-To resolve this, I discovered used an apparently common workaround for styling file inputs.
+To resolve this issue, I implemented a common workaround for styling file inputs.
 I hid the actual file input and used a label to create a custom button.
 The label was associated with the file input using the `htmlFor` attribute, so clicking the label triggered the file input.
 This made the entire label, including the `Asset` component and the custom button text, act like a file upload button.

 However, this initially resulted in two buttons being displayed due to the ternary operation in the code.
 To fix this, I used a second ternary operation to change the text of the same button, instead of having two separate buttons.
 This ensured that only one button was displayed at a time, with the text changing based on whether an image had been uploaded.